MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vnet-topology-hub-spoke.md

 ### Azure spoke VNets

-To deploy the spoke VNets, and connect to the hub VNet created above, perform the following steps.
+To deploy the spoke VNets, and connect to the hub VNet created above, perform the following steps:

 1. Switch to the `hybrid-networking\hub-spoke\spokes` folder for the repository you download in the pre-requisites step above.